Learn about investing, trading, retirement, banking, personal finance and more.

-One of the most well-known indices for global markets, the MSCI World Index was first developed by Morgan Stanley Capital International (MSCI) in 1969.
-More than 1,600 equities from 23 developed economies throughout the world are represented in the index, including, among others, those from the United States, Japan, the United Kingdom, Germany, France, Canada, and Australia.
+The MSCI World Index, one of the most well-known indices for international markets, was created by Morgan Stanley Capital International (MSCI) for the first time in 1969.
+The index includes more than 1,600 stocks from 23 industrialized nations throughout the world, including, for example, those from the United States, Japan, the United Kingdom, Germany, France, Canada, and Australia.

 One of the biggest advantages of using the MSCI World Index is its broad coverage of developed markets, which makes it a good barometer for the stock and economic performance of the world as a whole.
 It is also a useful benchmark for global investors who want to evaluate the performance of their portfolios against the broader market.